1. Home

 DIY conveyancing

-With what's likely to be the biggest purchase of your life, it's not really worth taking the risk, is it?
+With what's likely to be the biggest purchase of your life, it's not worth taking the risk, is it?

 What does a conveyancing solicitor do?

 Their main role is to ensure that the transaction goes through legally, and to deal with all the small details.
-Things like working out what is included in buying the property, carrying out local searches and conferring with the seller/buyer’s solicitors to choose a completion date are just the start.
+A conveyancing solicitor will carry out local searches and confer with the seller/buyer's solicitors.
+But organising a completion date for you is just the start.
 They keep the process going, update you on next steps and are there to answer your questions and concerns.

 The initial stages